osama-sidahmed/Detecting-and-Predicting-Seizure-Onset/README.md

 Title: Detecting and Predicting Seizure Onset
 Date: Apr 2021
-The project objective is to use machine learning to detect and predict seizure onset using patient brain wave activity in real-time.
+The project objective is to use machine learning and deep learning to detect and predict seizure onset using patient brain wave activity in real-time.
 Tools used: MNE, Python, SKLearn, TensorFlow, Tkinter.